 These two examples prove that there is actually no age to do anything in life.

-How to start with stock market for novice?
+How to start with the stock market for a novice?

-1. Start with Warren Buffett’s letters to shareholders (which is like bible to investors).
-It may so happen that you face problem with some aspect of the letters but these letters are supposed to be read and re-read again and again to keep gaining the wisdom and knowledge from it.
+1. Start with Warren Buffett’s letters to shareholders (which is like a bible to investors).
+It may so happen that you face a problem with some aspects of the letters but these letters are supposed to be read and re-read again and again to keep gaining the wisdom and knowledge from it.

-2. As a novice, you should read business newspapers like Economic Times, Business Standards, Mint etc and watch business channels like CNBC, Zee Business etc to get a hang of the market.
+2. As a novice, you should read business newspapers like Economic Times, Business Standards, Mint, etc, and watch business channels like CNBC, Zee Business, etc before you actually invest in the stock market.